molily/molily.de/_posts/2017-11-25-robust-javascript.md

 `typeof` has a behavior that makes it useful for feature detection: You can place an identifier after `typeof`, like `typeof fetch`. `typeof` does not throw an error in case the identifier cannot be resolved, it simply returns the string `'undefined'`.

 The problem is, `typeof` *is a dangerous beast*. `typeof` does not return what you probably expect.
 This operator is one of the biggest design flaws of ECMAScript.
-It is deceiving and in older browsers also incorrect.
+It is deceiving and in older browsers simply incorrect.

-First of all, let’s learn about the <dfn>type system of ECMAScript</dfn>.
+First of all, let us learn about the <dfn>type system of ECMAScript</dfn>.
 There are seven main types: Undefined, Null, Boolean, Number, String, Symbol and Object.
 The first six are called <dfn>primitive types</dfn>.

 The seventh type, Object, has all sorts of subtypes: Function, Array, RegExp, Date, Error, Map, Set; Window, Document, Element, Node, Event, Image and much more.
 Values of these types are complex, made up of values of primitive types.

 You might expect that `typeof` deals with the seven main types by returning `'undefined'` for Undefined, `'null'`  for Null, `'object'` for Object and so on.
 Unfortunately not.

-Let’s paraphrase the ECMAScript specification to see [what typeof really returns](http://www.ecma-international.org/ecma-262/8.0/#sec-typeof-operator):
+Let us paraphrase the ECMAScript specification to see [what typeof really returns](http://www.ecma-international.org/ecma-262/8.0/#sec-typeof-operator):

 <table>
   <caption>typeof Operator Results</caption>